Radiochemistry and Nuclear Instrumentation (Low Level Radioactivity)

-The European Summer School of the University of Strasbourg is a prestigious one-week meeting of students from all over Europe.
+The European Summer School of the University of Strasbourg is a prestigious one-week meeting of Post-doc, PhD students and Master students from all over Europe.
 They present their research projects and attend lectures on some of the most recent topics in physics presented by internationally known scientists.

-The 2016 edition of the school is organized by the faculty of physics and engineering of the University of Strasbourg together with the Collaborative Research Centre 1027 of the University of the Saarland.
+The 2017 edition of the school is organized by the Faculty of Physics and Engineering of the University of Strasbourg together with the Institute for Nuclear Waste Disposal (INE) of the Karlsruhe Institute of Technology.

 3-5 rue de l’Université, Strasbourg

-except one day in Saarbrücken at the Saarland University
+except one day at the Institute for Nuclear Waste Disposal (INE)

 Validation of the Summer School